Citroen e-C4 review

 - Soft chassis can feel a bit unwieldy

 |Electric||219-260 miles (est)||7hrs 30mins (0-100%, 7kW)||30mins (0-80%, 100kW)|

 Citroen e-C4 verdict

 The Citroen e-C4 is a small electric family car that focuses on comfort and refinement.
-Despite not yet being offered with the bigger battery found in its DS 3 E-Tense sibling, the e-C4 remains a usable, practical and relatively affordable EV.
+Now offered with the bigger battery found in its DS 3 E-Tense sibling, the e-C4 is more usable and practical than ever before, without losing its title as one of the UK's most affordable EVs.
 The Citroen feels unique – quite a feat when many electric cars today share the same running gear – but it’s not different for the sake of it; instead the e-C4’s quirks only add to its charm.